facundoolano/aleo_lambda_blockchain/README.md

 You can also just copy the whole file if every other setting such as sockets, timeouts, etc. are expected to be default.
 Once this is done, you can run `bin/tendermint node` to run the node code on one terminal and `make abci` on another to make sure the ABCI runs alongside Tendermint.
 If all is well configured, you should see the Tendermint node connecting to the ABCI, succesfully parsing the `genesis.json` and replaying the transactions that it gets from the `persistent_peers`.
 If reading the logs from the remote logs, you will also see the new node's connection incoming.
 You can read more about the config on the [Tendermint docs](https://github.com/tendermint/tendermint/blob/release/v0.34.13/docs/tendermint-core/using-tendermint.md#adding-a-non-validator).

 In order to transform the node into validator, we need to give it voting power.
-This is implemented on our ABCI's [`EndBlock`] hook(https://github.com/tendermint/tendermint/blob/main/spec/abci/abci.md#endblock).
+This is implemented on our ABCI's [`EndBlock` hook](https://github.com/tendermint/tendermint/blob/main/spec/abci/abci.md#endblock).
 To update its voting power, you need to stake credits to its public key (an Ed25519 public key located in `.tendermint/config/priv_validator_key.json`), which means you need to transfer valid credits to the address associated with the new node (usually located in `/.tendermint` if the config was initialised with the make targets, but it can be any valid Aleo address).
 An example stake transaction looks like this:

 ```shell